 Then think about how you're going to persuade readers to take action, and where to place your ad to reach as many targets as possible.

-Once you are clear about exactly what you are trying to do, you will be able to develop your ideas logically and write a convincing ad.
+Once you are clear about exactly what you are trying to do, you will be able to write a convincing ad.
 Even so, it may well take several drafts to get the wording and tone of voice right.

 2. What are the essential elements of a good advertisement?

 To produce consistently good results, remember the acronym AIDA.
 This stands for attention, interest, desire and action, the sequence through which you are aiming to lead your reader.

 - Attention - the first requirement is to stand out in the crowd.
 Using the right keywords will help your ad appear prominently in search results online.

 - Interest - the advert must engage the reader and persuade them to read on.

 - Desire - the text or images must make people want the product.